-Description of How Pennsylvania Will Define a Disadvantaged System

-PENNVEST utilizes a financial capability analysis that compares various community specific demographic data to similarly situated communities across the Commonwealth to determine a percent of the community's adjusted Median Household Income (MHI) that should be available to pay for water service.
+Description of How Pennsylvania Will Define a Disadvantaged System the Commonwealth to determine a percent of the community's adjusted Median Household Income (MHI) that should be available to pay for water service.
 The amount that should be available to pay for water service by residential customers will range from one to two percent of the community's adjusted MHI dependent upon the specific socio-economic factors that are provided by the Pennsylvania Department of Community and Economic Development.
 This process aids in an equitable distribution of residential user rates.